some-natalie/some-natalie/_posts/2024-04-22-graphql-intro.md

 I hope this helps guide others, both with GraphQL and with writing custom reports to ~~avoid JIRA~~ support your favorite project managers! 💝

-> Next up, I'll be writing about **GraphQL patterns to know**.
-These are tips, tricks, and design patterns that I've found useful in my GraphQL adventures. 🦉
+> Next up, I'll be writing about [**GraphQL patterns to know**](../graphql-tips) - tips, tricks, and design patterns that I've found useful in my GraphQL adventures. 🦉
 {: .prompt-info}

 ![card-catalog-3](/assets/graphics/2024-04-22-graphql-intro/card-catalog-3.jpg){: .w-75 .shadow .rounded-10 }